bet4a/d3wiki/Geo-Projections.md

 ## Standard Abstract Projection

-Most projections provided by D3 are instances of [d3.geo.projection](#wiki-projection), and are configurable: you can rotate the globe, scale or transform the canvas, etc. Unless you’re defining a new projection, you won’t use d3.geo.projection directly; you’ll use one of the provided implementations.
+Most projections provided by D3 are created via d3.geo.projection and are configurable: you can rotate the globe, scale or transform the canvas, etc. Unless you’re implementing a new raw projection, you probably won’t use d3.geo.projection directly.

 <a name="projection" href="#wiki-projection">#</a> d3.geo.<b>projection</b>(<i>raw</i>)